 Movement can decrease stress in minutes.
-Research by neuroscientist Peter Strick shows that abdominal strength in particular, can help calm down our adrenals.
-In other words, doing a few crunches actually may decrease the stress levels in your brain.
+Research by neuroscientist Peter Strick shows that abdominal strength, in particular, can help calm down our adrenals.
+In other words, doing a few crunches may actually decrease the stress levels in your brain.
 And if you can’t start crunching right there and then, try breathing.
 Research shows that slow breathing can change how you feel in minutes, lowering your heart rate and blood pressure.

 2. Smile Like You Mean It